Judaic-Judge/Overwatch-Overplayed/README.md

 Added "delete icon" and "delete path" on right click of icon Deleting icon will now delete path
 Changing maps deletes paths, icons and lines
->>>CURRENT ISSUE<<<
+>>>CURRENT ISSUE

--On load, drop down menu will say "Hanamura" but load gibraltar.
+- On load, drop down menu will say "Hanamura" but load gibraltar.
 This will prevent map change until Gibraltar is selected in the drop down menu.

 - On load, prompt for map change save option appears, just ignore for now

->>> ISSUES WILL BE ADDRESSED IN NEXT PATCH<<<
+>>> ISSUES WILL BE ADDRESSED IN NEXT PATCH

 ##  Created By